Describing the Bible's Role For Christians

-Christians read the Bible to learn what God says through it about God, ourselves, and our world.
+Christians read the Bible to learn what God says through it about ourselves, world, and God.
 This is done through the story of the Israelites and of the earliest Christians.
 Most centrally of all, it is done through what the early church taught about Jesus of Nazareth's life, death, and return to the living, at first by those who were there and then by those they told it to.
 We look to the Bible so the Spirit can show us what it is to follow Jesus the Christ.
-We look to the Scriptures to help us sort out our own lives and deeds, as individual persons, as families, and as gathered followers of Jesus.
+We look to the Scriptures to help us sort out our own lives and deeds, as families, as individual persons, and together as the gathered followers of Jesus.

-We're sharing these definitions with you so that when you hear or see them or use them yourself, you understand a deeper meaning for the word.
-The better-known terms have a lot of nuance to them, but people find it so easy to use them carelessly.
-The lesser-known terms may point to a way past the usual arguments about the Bible, to a more helpful point of view.
-Try this: look at the terms in the buttons below.
-Maybe you see one and say, "why would they say that about the Bible?"
+Try this: click or tap on the terms in the buttons below.
+Maybe you see a word and say, "why would they say that about the Bible?"
 Or, "what is ...?"
 Or, maybe "yeah, right..." or "whatever...".
 Click on its button and see; the word may not mean quite what you think.
 You might even already think this about the Bible but didn't have a word for it.
-Please give it a try.

 Is there something I've written about these words that seems off-kilter, or is there something important that's missing?
 Maybe your organization's statements of faith, or your experience in study, use other words you prize or despise?
 Or maybe suggest other words or approaches toward the Bible that I've missed?
 Or that a particular word or group of words should be included or stricken from the vocabulary?
 Email me at this link.
 I hope to have a new page responding to your comments in detail sometime by the end of 2016, though response has been light so far.
 (C'mon.
 You have something to say; say it!)
 Come back and see what's on it.